Office Culture 2.0 – The Future of The Office

-Thinking about what your business can do to bridge the gap if even partially remote working is to become the norm means that you need to work harder to reinforce that culture when you have face time in real life.
-This is not something best left for Zoom unless you have no other option.
+Thinking about what your business can do to bridge the gap.
+If even partially remote working is to become the norm it means that you need to work harder to reinforce that culture when you have face time in real life.
+Not best left for Zoom unless you have no other option.

 Ensure you aren’t on the back foot when it comes to culture and branding.
 At Tricres we have a comprehensive course available on our Fuel My Business app that explains exactly how our proven model helps to create Culture as a Foundation for Growth.